 - A robust appetite for biltong!

-- Cut into thick slices with the grain — opposite to how you’d normally cut a roast into steaks.
+- If not already sliced, cut meat into thick slices with the grain — opposite to how you’d normally cut a roast into steaks.

 - The thicker the slice the longer it will take to dry and the softer the inside will be — the way I like it, with a dry spicy crust and moist centre.

-- Drench spray each slice in vingar and pat dry again.
+- Drench spray each slice in vingar and pat dry again — I’m a little anal about ensuring bacteria are killed off.

 - Divide up the ground spices and rub equal quantities into each streak.

-- Leave to marinade for 24 hours in the fridge.
+- Leave to marinade for 24 hours in the fridge, turning every few hours to ensure all surfaces are equally treated.

 *Vacuum sealing in individual bags is optional.
 You can also put all the slices into a single large bag and add more vinegar — turning the bag over every couple of hours during the curing process.

-- Day One: Unbag, hook up, hang in the drier, no steaks touching each other or the drier.
+- Day One: Unbag, hook up, hang in the drier, no steaks touching each other or the drier walls.
+Keep the fan running throughout but only burn the lamps for the first day or two — the additional heat at the outset helps to dry the surface quicker.

 - Days Two & Three: Drench spray each steak with vinegar (check for even drying, ensure that no mold* is growing).